Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: Comparisons of spectral denoising

 The figure also shows an uncanny inversion of the star - circle order (i.e. $\Delta_N$ vs $\Delta_O$) in the BF method with respect to the other algorithms.
 We emphasize that this method does not use information from the ensemble, and only relies on a careful filtering of high frequencies, many of which would be ascribed to noise.
 This would be equivalent to a truncation in a Fourier series.
-The results presented here reveal that the BF method tends to overfit, so that it produces an optimal reconstruction when using noisy data as input, but underperforms when the noiseless synthetic data are considered.
-The other methods perform equally well, although it appears that the FS model is favoured, as will be seen in more detail within the next figure.
+The results presented here reveal that the BF method tends to overfit, so that it produces an optimal reconstruction when using noisy data as input, but underperforms when the noiseless fitted data are considered.
+Despite their differences, deviations with respect to the horizontal line indicate that all deep methods achieve some degree of denoising capability, demonstrating the generality of denoising through information bottlenecks.
+We would also like to note that these models all achieved relatively low average reconstruction losses, with both test and validation on the order of $10^{-5}$.
+Nevertheless, this examination of key strengths makes it clear that the FS model is favoured – a finding that we will explore in more detail within the next figure.

-The results for the reconstruction of the full batch of 10,000 synthetic data is shown in Fig.~\ref{fig:resid} as a running median when sorting the test sample with respect to the overall S/N (measured in the $g$ band, left) or with respect to the measurement of the respective line strength (right).
+The results for the reconstruction of the full batch of 10,000 noisy fitted data is shown in Fig.~\ref{fig:resid} as a running median when sorting the test sample with respect to the overall S/N (measured in the SDSS-$g$ band, left) or with respect to the measurement of the respective line strength (right).
 The latter gives an indication of the performance of the denoising with respect to the type of galaxy: for instance, younger stellar populations roughly correspond to a lower value of the 4000\AA\ break strength.
-Please note that in order to focus more on the bluer part of the spectrum, where the signal tends to be weaker in most galaxies, we opt for the S/N averaged in the SDSS-$g$ band (instead of the $r$ band adopted in the threshold imposed for the sample, as discussed in \S~\ref{Sec:Sample}.
+Please note that in order to focus more on the bluer part of the spectrum, where the signal tends to be weaker in most galaxies, we opt for the S/N averaged in the SDSS-$g$ band (instead of the $r$ band adopted in the threshold imposed for the sample, as discussed in \S~\ref{Sec:Sample}).